Ending the HIV Epidemic: Michigan's Initiative

 - Respond quickly to potential increases in HIV to get needed prevention and treatment services to those who need them.

-- Working alongside statewide HIV planning bodies, including the Michigan HIV/AIDS Council (MHAC) and the Southeastern Michigan HIV/AIDS Council (SEMHAC);
+- worked alongside statewide HIV planning bodies, including the Michigan HIV/AIDS Council (MHAC) and the Southeastern Michigan HIV/AIDS Council (SEMHAC);

-- Producing an epidemiologic profile and situational analysis for the Detroit Metro Area;
+- produced an epidemiologic profile and situational analysis for the Detroit Metro Area;

-- Hosting focus groups for local providers and community members to obtain deeper insights in order to develop a more comprehensive plan; and
+- hosted focus groups for local providers and community members to obtain deeper insights to develop a more comprehensive plan; and

-- Pulling the fruits of those efforts together to draft a detailed, multi-step workplan designed to accomplish the project's goals.
+- pulled the fruits of those efforts together to draft a detailed, five-year plan designed to EHE in Wayne County.

 How You Can Help

-To learn more about Michigan's initiative and how you can help, contact the Prevention Intervention Unit at 517-335-8148.
+To learn more about Michigan's initiative and how you can help, contact the Prevention Intervention Unit at 517-896-5334 or SandersK7@michigan.gov.

 - America's HIV Epidemic Analysis Dashboard (AHEAD) (graphically visualizes data on the six indicators used to track progress towards ending the HIV epidemic in America)

 - AHEAD Marketing Toolkit (contains sample social media posts, social media graphics, a one-page fact sheet, and other materials)

 If you would like to request data regarding Michigan's Ending the HIV Epidemic initiative or additional aggregate outcome data on People Living with HIV (PLWH) or STIs in Michigan that is not available on our website, please use SHOARS to submit a data request.